svoi2000/Geography/README.md

 # Geography
 Сhecking knowledge of capitals of the countries.
-User can add countries in database.
+User can add countries in SQL database.